mem0ai/mem0/README.md

 It abstracts the enitre process of loading dataset, chunking it, creating embeddings and then storing in vector database.

-You can add a single or multiple dataset using `.add` function and then use `.query` function to find an answer from the added datasets.
+You can add a single or multiple dataset using `.add` and `.add_local` function and then use `.query` function to find an answer from the added datasets.

-If you want to create a Naval Ravikant bot which has 1 youtube video, 1 book as pdf and 2 of his blog posts, all you need to do is add the links to the videos, pdf and blog posts and embedchain will create a bot for you.
+If you want to create a Naval Ravikant bot which has 1 youtube video, 1 book as pdf and 2 of his blog posts, as well as a question and answer pair you supply, all you need to do is add the links to the videos, pdf and blog posts and the QnA pair and embedchain will create a bot for you.

 ```python